Non-archimedean analytic continuation of unobstructedness: Kuranishi structures and virtual fundamental chains

 \section{Kuranishi structures and virtual fundamental chains}

 In this appendix, let's elaborate on Theorem \ref{A_infinity_algebra_up_to_pseudo_isotopy_thm} or Axiom \ref{axiom_J}.
-The main references are \cite{FOOODiskOne,FOOODiskTwo,FOOO_Kuranishi,FuCyclic}, but there may be some minor simplifications for clarity.
+Assuming these results, the appendix is not logically necessary for the main result, but we hope our writings below may be a helpful exposition for the basic logic flow of the Kuranishi structure theory and its application.
+The main references are \cite{FOOODiskOne,FOOODiskTwo,FOOO_Kuranishi,FuCyclic}.
 Our primary focus is on \cite[Theorem 21.35]{FOOO_Kuranishi}, which deals with a quite broad and abstract framework.
 When it comes to the specific moduli spaces in practical applications \cite{FOOODiskOne,FOOODiskTwo}, we aim to present a streamlined outline of the theory of Kuranishi structure.
 We attempt to make definitions and statements concise and precise, but providing complete details of proofs is clearly beyond our ability.
 Where full detail is not feasible, we will at least provide accurate references to the literature.
-We hope our writings below may be a helpful short exposition for the basic logic flow of the Kuranishi structure theory and its application.